Leatt DBX 3.0 All Mountain Review

-At a retail price of $170, the DBX 3.0 certainly isn't cheap, although it costs $50 less than our Editor's Choice Award winner, the POC Tectal Race SPIN.
+The DBX 3.0 certainly isn't cheap, although it costs less than quite a few models in this test.
 For the protection, performance, and features we think it is a good value.
-It did earn one of the highest scores in our test selection and was awarded our Top Pick for Innovation Award for their use of unique features like 360 Turbine Technology and a magnetic chinstrap buckle.
+It did earn a relatively high score in our testing, and we like their use of unique features like 360 Turbine Technology and a magnetic chinstrap buckle.